[For the previous article in this series, see All in the Family.]

 Is God unfair that only individuals with such extraordinary faith are considered worthy?

 Well, is it unfair that humans don’t have the same abilities as angels?
 Is it unfair that angels cannot procreate as humans do?
-Is it unfair that women can do things men cannot, or unfair that men can do things that women cannot?
-Are we applying the idea of fairness to something where it is not relevant?
+Is it unfair that women and men are different and have somewhat different roles in life?
+Or are we applying the idea of fairness to something where it is not relevant?

 In the case of his Chosen Ones, the Children of God, he chooses on the basis of faith.
 That tested quality refines the heart to the point where he can declare as righteous even sinners and invest in them the authority to rule with Christ.
 It is a remarkable thing.

 [i] There are different renderings for the Tetragrammaton (YHWH or JHVH) in English.
-Many favor Yahweh over Jehovah, while still others prefer a different rendering.
+Many favor Jehovah over Yahweh, while still others prefer a different rendering.
 In the minds of some, the use of Jehovah implies affiliation with Jehovah’s Witnesses because of their century-long association with and promotion of this rendering of the Divine Name.
 However, the use of the Jehovah can be traced back many hundreds of years and is one of several valid and common renderings.
-The feeling of the author is that the exact pronunciation of the Tetragrammaton is unimportant.
-What is important is the use of God’s name, as that represents his person and character.
+Originally, the pronunciation of the “J” in English was closer to the Hebrew “Y”, but it has changed in modern times from a voiceless to a fricative sound.
+Thus it is no longer the closest pronunciation to the original in the minds of most Hebrew scholars.
+That being said, the feeling of the author is that the exact pronunciation of the Tetragrammaton is impossible to achieve at present and shouldn’t be taken as of great importance.
+What is important is that we use God’s name when teaching others, as his name represents his person and character.
+Still, since Yahweh appears to be closer to the original, I’m opting for that in the remainder of these articles.
+However, when writing specifically for Jehovah’s Witnesses, I’ll continue to use Jehovah bearing in mind Paul’s example.
+(2 Co 9:19-23)

-[ii] While it is not our belief that Hell is a real place where God tortures the wicked eternally, it is beyond the scope of this document to get into a detailed analysis.
-However, there is much on the internet to demonstrate that the teaching originates from a time when the Church fathers married Jesus’ illustrative use of the valley of Hinnom with ancient pagan beliefs in a torturous underworld dominated by Satan.
+[ii] While it is not our belief that Hell is a real place where God tortures the wicked eternally, it is beyond the scope of this article to get into a detailed analysis.
+There is much on the internet to demonstrate that the teaching originates from a time when the Church fathers married Jesus’ illustrative use of the valley of Hinnom with ancient pagan beliefs in a torturous underworld dominated by Satan.
+However, to be fair to those who believe in the doctrine, our next article will explain the reasons upon which we base our belief that the doctrine is false.

 [iii] “Armageddon is imminent.” – GB member Anthony Morris III during the final talk at the 2017 Regional Convention.